Saksham128/EasyDrakSetup/Installation_instructions/vmSnapshotRestore.md

   ```
 #### 2. Using xen command restore the snapshot of the VM

-- While retoring the absolute path of the config-file come first and then the snapshot name.
+- While restoring the absolute path of the config-file come first and then the snapshot name.

   ```bash
   sudo xl restore <vm's/config/file/loacation>  <snapshot-file-name>